helloworldawaits.com

 Painting of Icons – Not abandoned by monks from remote monasteries.

-Spring (April–May) and Fall (September–October) are the best for weather and fewer crowds.
+Spring (April–May) and Fall (September–October) are ideal, with pleasant weather and fewer crowds.

 The “Three-Fingered Cross” is a Georgian Orthodox church custom which is unique to their tradition as it symbolizes the Trinity in a Caucasian style.